 Kazan was granted the right to host the 45th WorldSkills Competition after winning a vote by the WorldSkills General Assembly in São Paulo, Brazil on 10 August 2015.
 Also, bidding for the right to hold Competition were Paris, France and Charleroi, Belgium.

-The Competition will take place in Kazan on 29 August-3 September 2019.
-The 45th WorldSkills Competition will bring together more than 1,300 young professionals representing more than 70 countries who will compete in over 50 skills.
-The event will be held at the KAZAN EXPO International Exhibition Centre where more than 1,000 Experts will evaluate the Competitors’ work.
+The Competition takes place in Kazan on 22-27 August 2019.
+The 45th WorldSkills Competition has brought together 1,354 young professionals representing 63 countries and regions who are competing in 56 skills.
+The event is held at the KAZAN EXPO International Exhibition Centre where 1,304 Experts are evaluating the Competitors’ work.